sencha/code-guidelines/Preventing_JavaScript_Errors.md

 ## <a name="Brackets_Blocks" />Brackets and Blocks

 Always use brackets when creating code blocks of any kind.
-Every block, even if it is only one line, needs to have its own curly braces in order to avoid confusion.
+Every block, even if it is only one line, needs to have its own curly braces in order to avoid confusion and prevent the possibility of hard to track bugs that may result from the combination of braceless block with ASI which could produce some very unexpected code.

     // bad
     if (foobar) doSomething();